aexol-studio/axolotl/Readme.md

 ### To do
 - [x] try to implement graphql-yoga adapter as a presentation that listen based frameworks can work with axolotl too
-- [] write documentation
+- [x] write documentation
-- [] implement e2e testing functionality that takes, query, headers, result and runs the test
+- [ ] implement e2e testing functionality that takes, query, headers, result and runs the test
-- [] create command to use npx @aexol/axolotl https://github.com/facebook/create-react-app/blob/main/packages/create-react-app/createReactApp.js here is the good example
+- [x] create command to use npx @aexol/axolotl https://github.com/facebook/create-react-app/blob/main/packages/create-react-app/createReactApp.js here is the good example
+- [ ] add schema generation to ts file from URL

 ## Development